namanlab/CVCNN_Paper/README.md

 ## 🎯 Notes
 - All datasets are stored in the `data/` directory.
 - Audio feature extraction uses **Librosa**; MFCC workflows are detailed in the paper.
-- The `helper.py` file contains reusable functions for model creation, training loops, and plotting.

 ---